AriFordsham/GHCWiki/sebastian-and-simon.md

   - Why?
 What's needed?
 A formal Specification?
 Which part?
 Static or dynamic semantics?
   - Also how much?
 Whole pattern language or just enough of a fragment to explain or patterns?
   - I see there is https://gitlab.haskell.org/rae/haskell as a starting point, but it seems to focus entirely on static semantics.
 But probably the document to complete?
+  - We talked about it; it's a matter of pushing the proposal forward rather than investing actual elbow grease into an impl.

 - !2218 Unlifted data types
   - Wait for BoxedRep !2249